 Did you know puberty, pregnancy, and menopause are the most significant neurological transitions in women's lives?

-Learn about the latest neuroscience research on girls and women's brain health, including early childhood, puberty, the menstrual cycle, the pill, pregnancy, motherhood, menopause & ageing.
+- Girls' and women's brain health through the lifespan, including early childhood, puberty, the menstrual cycle, the pill, pregnancy, motherhood, menopause & ageing.

 Neuroscience provides a compelling lens through which coaches may view their client's thoughts, feelings and behaviour.